 Dear Eartha, I heard that 30% to 40% percent of food in the United States is wasted.
 That’s a lot!
 What can I do to contribute less to the waste and make more sustainable choices at the supermarket?

 The sad truth is that you’re absolutely right.
 According to the United States Department of Agriculture’s Economic Research Service, each year Americans waste 133 billion pounds of food, valued at $161 billion.
 When we talk in billions, it can be hard to imagine the scale of the problem.
-Just think: month, per person.
+Just think: On an individual level, this equals 20 pounds of food waste each month, per person.
 Like you said, it’s a lot.
 That food could have fed families in need, and it means we’re squandering all the resources that went into producing that food — water, soil, energy and labor.

 The Environmental Protection Agency and USDA have a shared goal of reducing food waste in the US by 50% by 2030.
 While we may have a harder time influencing food waste between farms and retail stores, we can certainly reduce food waste in our own lives.
 After all, grocery shopping is an errand we are all very familiar with.
 And our purchasing decisions have a large impact on the environment.